 (4) Focused Commercial Launch Strategies – Gaiting Spend and Nailing Customer Service

-The three oncology stellar performers in the value creation race also developed commercial strategies that tied their commercial spend to publication and reimbursement milestones and managed the street expectations by focusing on leading indicators like physician awareness and physicians touched.
+The three oncology stellar performers in the value creation race (Exact Sciences, Genomic Health, and Veracyte) also developed commercial strategies that tied their commercial spend to publication and reimbursement milestones and managed the street expectations by focusing on leading indicators like physician awareness and physicians touched.
 Genomic Health’s early messages to the street after the launch of their first product spoke to the number of physicians touched and tests ordered.
 In their press releases around their 10Qs in 2007, they include sections on physician adoption (number of tests run and number of physicians ordering) and reimbursement, continuing the story that they started telling before they went public.3

-Customer service centers were also used by many of the oncology winners to reduce the administrative burden of the clinical staff.
+Customer service centers were also used by many of the oncology winners to reduce the administrative burden of the clinical staffs.
 Knowing that moments of truth (a service issue that could result in losing a customer) occur often when your customer is a physician who could be ordering many tests over time, they staffed customer service centers to answer physician, medical staff or patient questions on both the status of the test and the test report.
 Poor customer service (not getting an answer quickly or not getting the right answer) places a burden on a physician’s staff.
 These moments of truth can become the straw that breaks the camel’s back and cause a physician to switch.
 When customer service is there to field and answer questions from physicians, payers, staff and patients, switching behavior is much less likely to occur.

 (5) Portfolio Management – Today’s Value Creation Depends on Tomorrow’s Products

 Finally, since so much of the value of any stock is based on future opportunities, the value of their pipeline must be considered.
-Companies that manage their pipeline with a track record of successful product launches every few years show stronger value creation than a one-trick pony company.
+Companies that manage their pipeline with a track record of successful product launches every few years show stronger value creation than a one trick pony company.

 Genomic Health and Veracyte are examples of companies that increased their value creation through strong pipeline management.
-Exact has over the course of the last few years has also strengthened its pipeline.
+Exact, over the course of the last few years, has also strengthened its pipeline.
 In the case of the first two, they focused their R&D on other unmet clinical needs to grow their portfolio of diagnostics.
 Veracyte expanded its indications to look at both lung cancer (Percepta and a nasal swab assay in development) and Envisia for idiopathic pulmonary fibrosis (IPF), leveraging its existing pulmonary sales footprint.
 Genomic Health broadened its breast cancer franchise by expanding its intended use to validating node positive patients and DCIS, while at the same time launching a colorectal assay and two prostate assays.
 Genomic Health launched five products in its OncotypeDx portfolio from 2003 to 2018 covering multiple tumor types: breast, prostate and colon.
 Veracyte was also very active from 2012 to 2018 launching four products (Afirma GEC, Afirma Atlas, Percepta, and Envisia).

 Interested in understanding what R&D and commercial strategies are the most advantageous for your company’s value creation?